-Whether you’re making bouquets for friends or just brightening up your home, bring the joy of flowers indoors by creating your own picking garden this summer!
+Whether you’re making bouquets for friends or just brightening up your home, bring the joy of flowers indoors by creating your own picking garden this summer.
+There's a wide range of blooms to choose from over the warmer months - the hardest part is picking what to plant!

 Fill up a sunny spot in the backyard with colour you can use for floral arrangements, or if you’re short of space set aside a few spots in the vege patch.
 You’ll get gorgeous blooms to pick, and the flowers will help attract more pollinators to your help your crops grow.